rust-lang/book/src/ch17-05-traits-for-async.md

 ### The `Pin` and `Unpin` Traits

-When we introduced the idea of pinning while working on Listing 17-16, we ran into a very gnarly error message.
+When we introduced the idea of pinning in Listing 17-16, we ran into a very gnarly error message.
 Here is the relevant part of it again:

 <!-- manual-regeneration
 cd listings/ch17-async-await/listing-17-16